Nina Nikolaevna Uraltseva: Mathematical Contributions

-In \cite{MR1810607}, and several follow up papers in parabolic regime, she shows that the free boundary $\Gamma$ is a graph of a $C^1$-function close to points on $\Pi$, where $\Gamma \cap B_1^+$ touches $\Pi$, or comes too close to $\Pi$.
+In \cite{MR1810607}, and several follow-up papers in the parabolic regime, she shows that the free boundary $\Gamma$ is a graph of a $C^1$-function close to points on $\Pi$, where $\Gamma \cap B_1^+$ touches $\Pi$, or comes too close to $\Pi$.

 To prove this, and the related parabolic results, there was a need for developing new tools and approaches.
-This was possible partly due to the availability of monotonicity formulas such as that of Alt, Caffarelli, and Friedman \cite{MR732100}.
-One version of the latter asserts that for continuous subharmonic functions $h_1,$ $h_2$ in $B_R(x^0)$, satisfying $h_1h_2 =0$, and $h_1(x^0) = h_2 (x^0) =0$, we have $\varphi (r) \nearrow $, for $0<r< R$, where
+This was possible partly due to the availability of monotonicity formulas, such as that of Alt, Caffarelli, and Friedman \cite{MR732100}.
+One version of the latter asserts that for continuous subharmonic functions $h_1,$ $h_2$ in $B_R(x^0)$, satisfying $h_1h_2 =0$, and $h_1(x^0) = h_2 (x^0) =0$, we have $\varphi (r) \nearrow $ for $0<r< R$, where

 with

 One can use the monotonicity of the function $\varphi(r)$ to prove several important properties for $u$ and the free boundary.
 Indeed, one first extends $u$ to be zero in $B_1^-= \{|x| < 1, \ x_1 < 0\}$ and applies the monotonicity formula \eqref{monot-formula} to $h_{1}=(\partial_e u)^+$ and $h_{2}=(\partial_e u)^-$, where $e$ is any vector tangent to the plane $\{x_1=0\}$.
 Using the fact that at least one of the sets $\{ \pm \partial_e u > 0\}$ has positive volume density at $x^0$, we shall have